autognc/starfish/docs/index.rst

    Linux, the default location is ``~/.config/blender/[VERSION]/scripts``.
 From now on, this path will be referred to as ``[SCRIPTS_DIR]``.
 #.
 Create the addon modules directory, if it does not exist already: ``mkdir -p [SCRIPTS_DIR]/addons/modules``
 #.
-Install the library to Blender: ``pip install https://github.com/autognc/starfish --no-deps --target
+Install the library to Blender: ``pip install git+https://github.com/autognc/starfish --no-deps --target [SCRIPTS_DIR]/addons/modules``.
-   [SCRIPTS_DIR]/addons/modules``.
    Starfish does not require any additional packages besides what is already bundled with Blender, which is why ``--no-deps`` can be used.

-Starfish can also be pip-installed normally without Blender for testing purposes or for independent usage.
+Starfish can also be pip-installed normally without Blender for testing purposes or for independent usage of certain modules.

 Quickstart
 ------------------------------------